broadinstitute/wot/README.md

 ```

 ## <a name="prepare-expression-matrix"></a> Prepare Expression Matrix
-Apply a standard pre-processing workflow for scRNA-seq data.
-For example, normalize and scale your data, and detect variable genes.
+Apply a pre-processing workflow to normalize and scale your data, and detect variable genes.
 Suggested tools include [Seurat](https://satijalab.org/seurat/) or [Scanpy](http://scanpy.readthedocs.io/en/latest/).